Change the Accessibility (A11y) Threshold

 How It Works

-The GitHub action queries the axe Developer Hub server (via its REST endpoint) for the latest commit associated with this pull request (PR).
+The GitHub Action queries the Axe Developer Hub server (via its REST endpoint) for the latest commit associated with the pull request.
 The web service returns the number of accessibility issues as determined by the a11y threshold settings.
-By default, any number of accessibility errors above zero is considered a failure, which causes a comment such as above to be added to the pull request and the pull request to be blocked from being merged.
+Any number of accessibility errors above zero is considered a failure, which adds a comment to the pull request and can block it from being merged.

 See Using the GitHub Action for more information.